mvpete/aspektproject.org/content/documentation/_index.md

 # Aspekt Documentation

-Welcome to the comprehensive documentation for Aspekt 2.0, the modern aspect-oriented programming framework for .NET.
+Welcome to the comprehensive documentation for Aspekt, the modern aspect-oriented programming framework for .NET.

 ## Quick Navigation